toppingart/CMPUT404-assignment-css-hell/README.md

  * Modifications were made to 1.html, 2.html, 3.html in order to link to an external style sheet
 * gutenberg.css was used to style 1.html, 2.html, and 3.html
 * The following novels were used:
-   * Heart of Darkness by Joseph Conrad
+   * Frankenstein by Mary Wollstonecraft (Godwin) Shelley
    * The Great Gatsby by F. Scott Fitzgerald
    * Pride and Prejudice by Jane Austen
+     * 3.html contains images, hence the existence of the folder 3_files

-gutenberg.css, good.html, bad.html © 2023 by Elena Xu is licensed under CC BY-SA 4.0.
+gutenberg.css, good.html, ugly.html © 2023 by Elena Xu is licensed under CC BY-SA 4.0.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/

 Screenshots (good.png, bad.png, gutenberg1.png, gutenberg2.png, gutenberg3.png) were created by me, on Ubuntu 20.04 VM.